rizeladiaz/pysynphot/doc/source/appendixa.rst

 The ``$PYSYN_CDBS/grid/ck04models`` directory contains ATLAS9 stellar atmosphere models by Castelli & Kurucz 2004.
-There are about 4300 models for a wide range of metallicities, effective temperatures and gravities.
+There are about 4300 models for a wide range of metal abundances, effective temperatures and gravities.
 The ones available in CRDS are from "the Grids of ATLAS9-ODFNEW Models and Fluxes" from `Dr. F. Castelli's webpage <http://wwwuser.oats.inaf.it/castelli/grids.html>`_ (created on January 2007) and also available from